What Is a Product Recommendation Engine and How Does It Work? (+ Examples)

 In other words, the AI recommendation engine generates a personalized set of recommendations that is tailored to the expectations, needs, habits, and interests of the user.

-Types of recommendation engines
+Types of product recommendation engines

 There are three main approaches to building the basic algorithm that the majority of recommendation models are based on:

-1. Content-Based Filtering
+1. Content-Based Filtering Systems

-Content-based filtering is based on the idea that if a customer likes a given product, there is a high likelihood that they may like another product with similar characteristics.
+Content based recommendations are based on the idea that if a customer likes a given product, there is a high likelihood that they may like another product with similar characteristics.

-Example of content-based filtering
+Example of content-based filtering system

 YouTube with its video recommendations uses content-based filtering, where a video is considered to be “a product”.